jramstedt/SSImporter/README.md

 - Change SpriteRenderer to MeshRenderer and plane mesh
 - Screens with text
 - Model 0-material override with animated texture material.
 (Just like animated screens)
+- Combine tiles to create uniform collision mesh from level geometry.
+- Code to weld and optimize level mesh.
 - Directional sprites
   - Enemies
 - Enemy animations